khowling/go-private-dns/README.md

-### Purpose
+## Purpose

-Allows an Internal LoadBalancer AKS Service to automatically register a DNS entry in Azure's Private DNS Zone
+To allow an Internal LoadBalancer AKS Service to automatically register a DNS entry in Azure's Private DNS Zone based on Service annotations

 ## To install into AKS